10 Great Websites About Jerusalem

 Jerusalem Day is an Israeli national holiday commemorating the 1967 reunification of the city of Jerusalem.
+Below are ten websites which focus on Jerusalem Day.
+Some of them tell the history of what happened, others provide documents, pictures, and other information.

 Jerusalem was divided in the 1948 War of Independence and nineteen years later was reunited as a result of the Six-Day War.